 Many outstanding questions regarding things such as incidence rates and prevalence of diseases, both within individual breeds as well as the dog population as a whole, remain.
 However, there are health tests known to decrease the likelihood of producing puppies with heritable conditions, based on current scientific evidence.
 This means that, by utilizing recommended health testing in breeding programs, we can improve the health of a litter of puppies as well as generations of dogs to come.

 Good Dog has developed a three level system to distinguish breeding programs based on their health testing practices in our Guide to Health Testing Levels.
-The breed-specific system is based on the publicly available information provided by sources including health registry databases, genetic testing companies, peer reviewed scientific journal articles, national breed club recommendations, guidance from our advisors and other experts, and discussions with breeders.
-We compiled data to better understand the prevalence and severity of known health conditions for each breed in order to recommend screening tests that will improve dog health and welfare.
+The breed-specific system was developed utilizing publicly available information provided by sources including health registry databases, genetic testing companies, peer reviewed scientific journal articles, national breed club recommendations, guidance from our advisors and other experts, and discussions with breeders.
+We compiled this data and information to better understand the prevalence and severity of known health conditions for each breed.
+The methodologies and requirements accepted for the recommended screening tests may vary by breed and may be based on guidance from the relevant registries and breed clubs, but all aim to improve dog health and welfare.
 The three levels are as follows:

 It’s also important to consult our Breed-Specific Health Pages to understand what these levels mean for each breed.